-first and foremast – in the last year or so, veganism has become a marketing tactic and we mustn’t allow ourselves to be so heavily and easily persuaded. not everything labeled vegan is healthy. the sole purpose of becoming vegan should be to consume a whole food, plant based diet. if you want to follow the crowd, become vegan and eat processed foods and meat/dairy alternatives, you’re not going to see or feel a positive impact. purchasing everything marked as vegan in a grocery store is not beneficial for the health of our mind or body. sure, we all love having our non-dairy sour cream alongside soy chorizo tacos every once in a while, but it’s not sustainable. it can’t be eaten everyday. imitation meat and dairy is a ‘treat’ and should be consumed in moderation. what should be consumed by vegans is whole foods – vegetables, fruits, seeds, nuts and grains. when we say ‘whole food’ we mean foods that come from the ground, grown in (hopefully) healthy soil – not processed. you won’t find a pop-tart or a hot pocket growing outside in the garden. what you’ll find is bok choy, tatsoi, kale, mustard greens, micro greens, squash, beans, tomatoes and whatever else you may fancy 🙂
+First and foremost – in the last year or so, veganism has become a marketing tactic and we mustn’t allow ourselves to be so heavily and easily persuaded.
+Not everything labeled vegan is healthy.
+The sole purpose of becoming vegan should be to consume a whole food, plant based diet.
+If you want to follow the crowd, become vegan and eat processed foods and meat/dairy alternatives, you’re not going to see or feel a positive impact.
+Purchasing everything marked as vegan in a grocery store is not beneficial for the health of our mind or body.
+Sure, we all love having our non-dairy sour cream alongside soy chorizo tacos every once in a while, but it’s not sustainable.
+It can’t be eaten everyday.
+Imitation meat and dairy is a ‘treat’ and should be consumed in moderation.
+What should be consumed by vegans is whole foods – vegetables, fruits, seeds, nuts and grains.
+When we say ‘whole food’ we mean foods that come from the ground, grown in (hopefully) healthy soil – not processed.
+You won’t find a pop-tart or a hot pocket growing outside in the garden.
+What you’ll find is bok choy, tatsoi, kale, mustard greens, micro greens, squash, beans, tomatoes and whatever else you may fancy 🙂

 Then God said, “Let us make human beings in our image, to be like us.
 They will reign over the fish in the sea, the birds in the sky, the livestock, all the wild animals on the earth, and the small animals that scurry along the ground.”
 Genesis 1:26

-to sum this up and perhaps to make this information a bit more digestible, my diet consists of vegetables (many dark greens), fruits, seeds, nuts and grain.
+To sum this up and perhaps to make this information a bit more digestible, my diet consists of vegetables (many dark greens), fruits, seeds, nuts and grain.
 I make it a point to eat meat from a local farm not far from the city of Richmond once a month.
-I do not consume dairy 90% of the time. wanna know what that means? if i’m out and about exploring somewhere and I fancy a cup of coffee, I will use cream (which equates to about a teaspoon) if the fine establishment doesn’t have an alternative. in today’s culture, this doesn’t happen too often because most places have dairy alternatives. but guess what else? if i’m at my grandmas house for dinner and she made a pie just for me, i’m not going to be rude and not eat a slice simply because the entire pie contains two eggs. to me, that’s preposterous. my family means more to me than a slice of pie.
-LET’S BE REALISTIC! there’s no need to stick our noses up people. if we eliminate meat and dairy 50% – 90%, we have already made such a HUGE impact on the health of our bodies and the health of our environment. like I said, it’s the mass consumption and factory farms that we want to stay away from.
+I do not consume dairy 90% of the time.
+Wanna know what that means?
+If i’m out exploring in unknown territory and I fancy a cup of coffee, I will use cream (which equates to about a teaspoon) if the fine establishment doesn’t have an alternative.
+In today’s culture, this doesn’t happen too often because most places have dairy alternatives.
+But guess what else?
+If i’m at my grandmas house for dinner and she made a pie just for me, i’m not going to be rude and not eat a slice simply because the entire pie contains two eggs.
+To me, that’s preposterous.
+My family means more to me than a slice of pie.
+LET’S BE REALISTIC!
+There’s no need to stick our noses up.
+If we eliminate meat and dairy 50% – 90%, we have already made such a HUGE impact on the health of our bodies and the health of our environment.
+Like I said, it’s the mass consumption and factory farms that we want to stay away from.